koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 The second term is called a shrinkage penalty, and it is small when $$\beta_1, , . . . ,\beta_p$$ are close to zero, and so it has the effect of shrinking the estimates of $$\beta_j$$ towards zero.
 The tuning parameter $$\lambda$$ serves to control parameter.
 When $$\lambda = 0$$, the penalty term has no effect, and ridge regression will produce the least squares estimates.
 However, as $$\lambda \to \infty$$, the impact of the shrinkage penalty grows, and the ridge regression coefficient estimates will approach zero.

 Ridge regression’s advantage over least squares is rooted in the bias-variance trade-off.
-As $\lambda$ increases, the flexibility of the ridge regression fit decreases, leading to decreased variance but increased bias.
+As $$\lambda$$ increases, the flexibility of the ridge regression fit decreases, leading to decreased variance but increased bias.

 ### LASSO
 Ridge regression does have one obvious disadvantage.
-Unlike best subset, which will generally selects models that involve just a subset of the variables, ridge regression will include all p predictors in the final model.
-This may not be a problem for prediction accuracy, but it can create a challenge in model interpretation in settings in which the number of variables p is quite large.
+Unlike best subset, which will generally selects models that involve just a subset of the variables, ridge regression will include all $$p$$ predictors in the final model.
+This may not be a problem for prediction accuracy, but it can create a challenge in model interpretation in settings in which the number of variables $$p$$ is quite large.
 The lasso is a alternative to ridge regression that overcomes this disadvantage.

 In LASSO we try to minimize